 More intuitive controls for Elevation and Slope Maps

 We listened to your comments about the Elevation and Slope Map controls, and as a result have made changes to make it much easier to set a maximum and minimum height or slope for each section.

 You can now click on the three dots next to an expanded Annotation and select from the following options:

 Optional Message to Users when Sharing a Site

 One-stop Propeller Support

-You can now access all Propeller support material from a single Dropdown menu.
-Simply click on 'Support' and then select from chatting live to a team member, visiting the Help Centre or reading about our latest features and upgrades.
+You can now access all Propeller support material from a single dropdown menu.
+Simply click on Support and then select from chatting live to a team member, visiting the Help Center, or reading about our latest features and upgrades.

 New Settings Menu